Kilix/selectless/README.md

   Default : 'Select an option'

 ##### onChangeSearchValue - function
-  Let you hook and receive the value of the search input in this context everytime it changes.
+  Let you hook and receive the value of the search input everytime it changes.
   `onChangeSearchValue: (query: string) => {}`

 ##### onSelectValue - function
-  Let you hook and receive the value of the selected value in this context everytime it changes.
+  Let you hook and receive the value of the selected value everytime it changes.
   `onSelectValue: (data: Option) => {}`
   `Option: { label: string, value: any }`